tinnvec/stonebot/readme.md

 ## Add-ons

 Additional information about cards can be obtained using add-ons.
-To use an add-on, after the card name, add a question mark `?` followed by the add-on name
+To use an add-on, after the card name, add a question mark `?` followed by the add-on name.

 ### Flavor